rvvind/Studio-in-the-Cloud/Frame Output.md

 This process involves finalizing the rendered frame, applying any necessary post-processing, and saving the output to the specified location.
-Here's how it works step by step:

 ### Frame Output Breakdown